apify/apify-docs/docs/storage/dataset.md

 // actor's job and terminates the process when it is finished Apify.main(async () => {

-    // Add one item to the default dataset: await Apify.pushData({ foo: "bar" });
+    // Add one item to the default dataset await Apify.pushData({ foo: "bar" });

-    // Add multiple items to the default dataset: await Apify.pushData([
+    // Add multiple items to the default dataset await Apify.pushData([
         { foo: "hotel" },
         { foo: "cafe" },